Apates-MFD/ED-MFD/README.md

 Creates Custom Menus where those data can get linked (or not).
 Creates Commands which can get triggeret via joystick.
 Can interact with directx games.

+Go trough the Configuration Files in MFDLauncher to understand how to create custom menus.